b. September 1, 1953

 With his activities he has expanded and influenced Estonian musical life.
 He has conducted and directed several concert series (Grand Academy of Music, Gate Tower Music) and festivals like Tallinn Baroque Music Festival, which has grown out of a series of winter baroque music concerts in the historical Tallinn Old Town and the Tartu University Hall.

 Andres Mustonen was given the honorary title of Estonian SSR Honored Worker in Arts (1986) and ESSR annual prize for music (1988).
 In 1995, he received the Estonian State Cultural Award for an outstanding creative activity in Estonian musical life and in 1996 he was named Estonian Radio Musician of the Year.
 In 1998, he gained the IV Class Order of the White Star of the Republic of Estonia and in 2003 the prize of Estonian Music Council.
 In 2000, Mustonen was given the title of Honorary Citizen of Tallinn for his work as the artistic director and conductor of the early music consort Hortus Musicus.
+In 2016, Mustonen was awarded the highest award of the Ministry of Culture of Republic of Armenia a gold medal for his notable contribution in popularization of the Armenian music in abroad, as well as for his contribution to the strengthening of the Armenian-Estonian cultural ties.

 © EMIC 2010